choishucheung/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ### Enter a Room
 When a user enters a room with a generated **AuthBuffer** value, the ITMG_MAIN_EVENT_TYPE_ENTER_ROOM message is received as a callback.
 >Note: The microphone and speakers are disabled by default when a user enters a room.
-For more information about role settings, see the [GME Voice Role Description](/document/product/607/15172).

 > Function Prototype
 ```